Home>Posts>Tech Explained>Karbon Series Micro Control Unit: Challenge What’s Possible with Rugged Edge Computing

 Our Karbon 300 features a programmable micro control unit for easy customization and integration.

-What is a Micro Control Unit (MCU)?
+What is a microcontroller?

 Not all deployments are built the same.
 While commonalities exist across applications, the need for customization below the surface level is something we’ve heard from users time and time again.

-The benefit of building the Karbon series with an MCU at its core is greater control over the system’s functionality to allow more granular control in customizing system behavior to your needs, particularly for environments that are hostile to technology.
+The benefit of building the Karbon series with an IoT MCU at its core is greater control over the system’s functionality to allow more granular control in customizing system behavior to your needs, particularly for environments that are hostile to technology.

 The Karbon Series MCU allows us to enable features like CAN auto-baud rate detection, wake from digital input events, and programmable user configurations from the outset.
 It’s a flexible tool that can be used to address very specific (and sometimes esoteric) application challenges to create more efficient and integrated solutions while allowing us (and you) to respond to project needs quickly.